PacoVK/sqs-admin/README.md

 | --------- | ------------------------------------------------------ | ------- |
 | HTTP_PORT | Port that the internal backend binds to and is serving | 3999    |

+### Run tests

+To run the tests you can run ``make test``.
+You'll need to shut down your local development environment afterward.

 ### Shutdown local environment

 To shutdown your local development environment you can run ``make down``.